Clare 106 and 111

 - Bicycling - We are investigating: mountain bike suspension systems (Wilkinson, Carver, Frank); how cycling shoes affect mechanical power output (Hurt, Wilkinson, Sterns, Carver); the accuracy of on-board power meters (Wilkinson); the mechanical power losses in drivetrain components (Wilkinson) and how a better bike can be designed for extremely obese riders (Wilkinson, Hanley).

 - Walking - We are investigating how the people of Chaco Canyon, New Mexico transported 200,000 very large timbers 80km without using wheels or animal power (~850 -1250 AD) (Wilson).

 Opportunities for Undergraduates

 - Professor Kram is in the process of retiring and is no longer taking on new undergraduates.

 Opportunities for Other Trainees

-Dr. Kram is Associate Professor Emeritus and is no longer accepting graduate students.
+- Dr. Kram is Associate Professor Emeritus and is no longer accepting graduate students or post-docs.

 - N. Giovanelli, M. Sulli, R. Kram, S. Lazzer.
 Do poles save energy during steep uphill walking?
 European J. Applied Physiology 119:1557-1563, 2019. https://doi.org/10.1007/s00421-019-04145-2

 - J.E.
 Peterman, K.L.
 Morris, R. Kram, and W.C.
 Byrnes, W. C. Cardiometabolic effects of a workplace cycling intervention."
 J. Physical Activity and Health 16:547-555, 2019.https://doi.org/10.1123/jpah.2018-0062